Dikshit-byte/Automate-III-Spotdl/README.md

 STEP 3: Install [FFmpeg](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z) and after installation, unzip it then find bin file and add this it in your user environment variable path.

-STEP 4: Get Developers keys from spotify
+STEP 4: Get Developers keys from spotify.

     Steps to make a Spotify developer account:
 a.
 Go to [Spotify Dev Dashboard](https://developer.spotify.com/dashboard/applications)
 b.
 Login with your credentials and click on "create an app".